JeremiahCM/MSA-2022-Phase-2/1. Frontend/monster-hunter-app/README.md

+# Frontend

+This is the React Web App with TypeScript for Phase 2 Frontend.

+This is an app to search up the details of monsters from the game Monster Hunter World.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).